Radio-Electronics.Com for radio and electronics tutorials, resources, data, articles and news for the radio and electronics design engineer

 • dBW - This is a power expressed in decibels relative to one watt.

-A more extensive conversion table of dBm, dBW and power is given below:
+A more extensive conversion chart of dBm, to dBW and to watts is given below:

 dBm dBW Watts Terminology